THINGS TO CONSIDER BEFORE FOSTERING

 - Do you know someone who has been in foster care or a foster parent?
 Do you feel comfortable talking to them about their experiences?

-- Who are the support people in your life that you can call when you’re struggling?
+- Who are the support people in your life that you can call on when you are struggling?

 - Are you open to using foster care related services to gain more education and resources?